elchininet/custom-sidebar/README.md

 ```

-It is possible to extend from multiple configurations, as shown in the next example:
+It is possible to extend from multiple configurations and they will be extended in order, as shown in the next example:

 ```yaml
 extend_from: